- Engineering. Made in Germany.

 Constant dripping hollows the stone ... and makes wood age quickly

-Logically, not only the susceptibility to biological decay has an influence on the life expectancy of the wooden terrace.
-The service life depends essentially on where and to what extent the terrace is exposed to the forces of nature.
+Logically, not only the susceptibility to biological decay has an influence on the life expectancy of the wooden decking.
+The service life depends essentially on where and to what extent the decking is exposed to the forces of nature.
 Rain, frosty cold, scorching sun and soil moisture can put the natural material wood under stress and accelerate its aging.
 However, most stress factors can be structurally minimized or eliminated.

 Choose location intelligently

-If it is possible not to build the terrace on the weather side of the house or in a particularly shaded or damp area, this would also be an advantage.
+If it is possible not to build the decking on the weather side of the house or in a particularly shaded or damp area, this would also be an advantage.
 Your wooden deck will age in beauty and thank you with a long life!

 Reduce and ventilate wet sources

-Wet leaves and all kinds of soil and dirt, on the other hand, have no place on the wooden terrace.
+Wet leaves and all kinds of soil and dirt, on the other hand, have no place on the wooden decking.
 Nor permanently damp flower pots and flower boxes, under which waterlogging collects.
 In order to avoid the infestation of mold rot, such sources of moisture should be eliminated.
 In the case of flower pots and boxes, suitable aids must be used to ensure sufficiently good ventilation.
-Parasol stands should be banned from the terrace in the cold and wet season.
+Parasol stands should be banned from the decking in the cold and wet season.
 Natural wood has something against standing moisture!

 Wood protection is moisture protection